ahawkin/personal-portfolio/README.md

 then navigate to `dist` and open `index.html`

-## Deploy
+## CI & Deployment
-To build and deploy to production run
+For `feature` branches CircleCI is used to test and build the project.

+If changes are made to the `master` branch then CirleCI will test, build and then deploy a new version to the `gh-pages` branch automatically.

+Deployment can also be done manually by running

     npm run deploy